 Dogs have many health issues.
 Check with the vet for the following health concerns common to Great Pyrenees:

-- Discomfort in the joints due to abnormal formation of cartilage
+- Discomfort in the joints because of abnormal cartilage formation.

 - Addison’s disease.